Irreducibility of the moduli space of stable vector bundles of rank two and odd degree on a very general quintic surface

 where $P$ satisfies Cayley-Bacharach for quadrics.
-For $c_2\geq 11$ it is a general set of points, and the extension class is general, from which one can see that the closure of $V(c_2)$ meets the boundary.
-For $c_2=10$, $V(10)$ is also irreducible but its general point parametrizes bundles corresponding to subschemes $P$ consisting of $10$ general points on a smooth quadric section $Y\subset X$ (i.e.\ the intersection of $X$ with a divisor in $|\Oo _{\pp ^3}(2)|$).
-A generization then has seminatural cohomology so is contained in the component constructed in \cite{MestranoSimpson2}, in particular meeting the boundary.
-On the other hand, any other irreducible components of the singular locus have strictly smaller dimension \cite{MestranoSimpson1}.
+For $c_2\geq 10$, $V(c_2)$ is irreducible of dimension $3c_2-11$.
+For $c_2\geq 11$ one can see directly that the closure of $V(c_2)$ meets the boundary.
+For $c_2=10$, bundles in $V(10)$ almost have seminatural cohomology, in the sense that any deformation moving away from $V(10)$ will have seminatural cohomology, so $V(10)$ is contained only in the irreducible component constructed in \cite{MS2}, and that component meets the boundary.
+On the other hand, any other irreducible components of the singular locus have strictly smaller dimension \cite[Corollary 7.1]{MS1}.

-These properties of the singular locus and $V(c_2)$, together with the connectedness statement of \cite{Nijsse}, allow us to show that any irreducible component of $\overline{M} (c_2)$ meets the boundary.
+These properties of the singular locus, together with the connectedness statement of \cite{Nijsse}, allow us to show that any irreducible component of $\overline{M} (c_2)$ meets the boundary.
 O'Grady proves furthermore an important lemma, that the intersection with the boundary must have pure codimension $1$.

 We explain the strategy for proving irreducibility of $M(10)$ and $M(11)$ below, but it will perhaps be easiest to explain first why this implies irreducibility of $M(c_2)$ for $c_2\geq 12$.
 Based on O'Grady's method, this is the same strategy as was used by Nijsse who treated the cases $c_2\geq 16$.